Learn Acoustic Guitar

 Learn the Notes of the 5th String (A)

-Notes on the 5th String
+All notes on the 5th String of guitar

 Just as learning the notes of the 6th string will help you find the root notes of chords anchored on the 6th string, knowing the notes of the 5th string will help identify root 5-barre chords (chords where the root note is found on the 5th string).